 I have been receiving Botox for a decade and I have had so many outcomes that include making my synkinesis worse.
 The doctor would over treat and then it’s like my eye looked abnormally open like an owl on one side and the other would look like a “normal” eye.
 Also, it is not fun getting 40-60 units of Botox in your eye and feeling like a pin cushion.

-However, when I met with Madison at Robinson Facial Plastic Surgery, I explained to her that I have been receiving Botox for years and what has worked and what hasn’t.
+However, when I went to Robinson Facial Plastic Surgery, I explained to her that I have been receiving Botox for years and what has worked and what hasn’t.
 When I was a teenager, one doctor injected into one of the muscles that controlled my smile and re-paralyzed my face.
 The good thing is Botox last 3 months, so it went away.
-Madison was extremely compassionate and super understanding.
+They were extremely compassionate and super understanding.
 It felt like the first time that when I communicated with the injector of my Botox that they put ego aside and truly listened to what I was saying.